 For the most part, mobile SEO is going to function the same as traditional SEO.
 You’re still going to function on user experience, onsite content, offsite backlinks, and the same navigational improvements that lead to higher ranks.
 In terms of your ongoing strategy, there isn’t much you’ll need to improve on as long as your strategy is currently in order.

-To start things off, you’ll need to optimize your site for a mobile layout.
+To start things off, you’ll need to optimize your website for a mobile layout.
 The specifics are up to you, but you’ll need to ensure that your site loads appropriately and quickly—perform multiple tests on multiple devices to ensure that your site is loading the way it should, and don’t hesitate to consult Google Webmaster Tools to see if your site is registering as optimized for mobile.
 From there, you’ll need to do periodic tests for your page loading times and to ensure that the full content of your site is available on all mobile devices.

-Google doesn’t care how you optimize your site for mobile, as long as it is optimized in some way.
+Google doesn’t care how you optimize your website for mobile, as long as it is optimized in some way.
 Whether you choose responsive, mobile URLs, or dynamic content, Google will consider your site optimized for mobile, and you’ll rank accordingly.
 Your users likely won’t care what type of mobile-optimization strategy you use either, as long as you’re giving them the best possible experience.

 That being said, your decision should come down to your own personal preferences.
 From a technical standpoint, responsive designs are generally the cleanest; they only require one redesign to be complete, and the ongoing maintenance is pretty much nonexistent, at least compared to dynamic content or mobile SEO URL strategies.
 Plus, you’ll eliminate the vulnerability of failing to accurately judge the type of device being used to access it.